BestTimesToVisit.com Logo

 nature

-Ascend to the peak of Mount Teide, Spain's highest point, for an unforgettable sunrise.
-The stark volcanic landscape bathed in the first light of dawn is otherworldly, and the feeling of standing above the clouds is simply magical.
-Book your cable car tickets and summit permit well in advance, especially for early morning slots.
+Ascend to the highest point in Spain for a truly celestial experience.
+Witnessing the sunrise paint the volcanic landscape in hues of orange and pink from above the clouds is unforgettable.
+Book your cable car tickets and summit access permit well in advance, especially for early morning slots.

 Exploring the Anaga Rural Park's Laurisilva Forests